Taneesh-Bhojawala/Campus-Exchange/README.md

 ## ✨ Key Features

-- **🔐 Verified Access:** Users have to register themselves as part of the college community and select their college then register themselves andbe part of the community.
+- **Verified Access:** Users have to register themselves as part of the college community and select their college then register themselves andbe part of the community.
 - **Login via token**: Users are given a random token upon every login visit which has a fixed duration of expiry after which (s)he has to login again.
 - **OTP Verification**: OTP verification sent over e-mail registered by the users with expiry of 2 minutes.
 - **Item Listing**: Items can be listed by the users with price, quantity and image.
-- **Item Delisting**: Items can be manually delisted or are automatically delisted after 1 year if not sold.
+- **Item Delisting**: Items are automatically delisted after 1 year if not sold.
-- **Blocked User**: Users who do not wish
-- **Claim Item**:
+- **Blocked User**: Some uesrs can be blocked by the item lister if the deal is not successful even after them claiming the items
+- **Image Uploading:** Images can be uploaded using multi-path
+- **Filter Feature:** Items can be filtered based on the categories provided.
+- **Notification Updates:** Claimers and Listers are provided with timely notifications
+- **Claim Item**: Items listed can be claimed prior to which lister receives the notification of the claim
+- **LogFile Generation**: Every activity of the user is tracked and listed in a LogFile which can be used for security purposes.

+## API Endpoints Description

-- **LogFile Generation**:
+- ****
 ## 🛠️ Tech Stack

 - **Backend:** Spring Framework